Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 ### STBY Lights

-The two lights indicate that the corresponding jammer technique is done warming up and can now be used by switching to XMIT.
+The two lights (3 and 6, upper white ones) indicate that the corresponding jammer technique is done warming up and can now be used by switching to XMIT.

 The warmup period is roughly 200s for the ALQ-131 pod.

 ### XMIT Lights

-The two lights indicate that the corresponding jammer technique is currently active and transmitting.
+The two lights (3 and 6, middle green ones) indicate that the corresponding jammer technique is currently active and transmitting.

 ### AI Light

-Indicates that a radar has been detected and is actively jammed.
+Indicates (3 and 6, lower red ones) that a radar has been detected and is actively jammed.

 > 💡 Due to engine limitations, this is currently not simulated in-game.